SunlayGGX/Storm/README.md

 - **force (vector3, facultative)**: This defines the force applied by the blower to each particle in range (inside its effect area defined by the blower's dimension).
 Default is { x=0.0, y=0.0, z=0.0 }...

+#### Cage
+This element is completely optional.
+Not declaring it prevent to create a cage inside the simulation (a domain where no particle is allowed to leave (but not physically meaningful)).
+Cage is a box.
+- **boxMin (vector3, mandatory)**: The lower point of the cage spatial domain.
+All its components must be lower than boxMax.
+- **boxMax (vector3, mandatory)**: The higher point of the cage spatial domain.
+All its components must be greater than boxMin.

 ### Animation

 Animation config are where we define a rigid body animation.